-Students living in the residence halls who are diagnosed with a communicable disease that proves a health threat to other residents may be relocated to an alternate room on campus until such time that it is determined that the student is no longer contagious.
+Students living in the residence halls who are diagnosed with a communicable disease that proves a health threat to other residents may be relocated to an alternate room on campus until such time that it is determined to no longer be contagious.
 The residence hall staff will maintain the privacy of any student that has knowledge of testing positive for any communicable diseases.
-To make arrangements to temporarily relocate due to having a communicable disease, contact your residence hall staff.
+To make arrangements to temporarily relocate due to having a communicable disease, contact the Coordinator for Residence Life.